Granville, Manche: Early modern era

 From 1875, major construction resumed, with the construction of a reservoir of 1200 m3, Polotsk and Solferino barracks, and of the auction market hall.
-The town continued to equip itself with the opening in 1884 of the municipal library, in 1886 the school group of St. Paul, in 1887 the dry dock and in 1897 a corps of firefighters.
+The town continued to equip itself with the opening in 1884 of the municipal library, in 1886 the school group of St. Paul, in 1888 Granville Graving Dock and in 1897 a corps of firefighters.
 To entertain holidaymakers, the Granvillaises Regatta Society was founded in 1889, the horse racing course and the Société des Courses of Granville in 1890, and the golf course in 1912.
 The Montparnasse derailment was on 22 October 1895, when the Granville–Paris express train overran the buffers at Paris Montparnasse station.
 Finally, in 1898, the St. Paul Church was inaugurated.